stephaneVercouillieBMID/slate/source/login.html.md

 **grant_type** | Required | This MUST be set to `authorization_code`.
 **code** | Required | The Authorization Code received in response to the Authentication Request.
 **redirect_uri** | Required | The redirection URI supplied in the original Authentication Request.
 This is the URL to which you want the User to be redirected after the authorization is complete.
 **client_assertion** | Required | To ensure that the request is genuine and that the tokens are not returned to a third party, you will be authenticated when making the Token request.<br>The OpenID Connect Core Specification support multiple authentication methods, but itsme® only supports `private_key_jwt`.
-This authentication method uses a JWT signed with a private key you have registered.
-The JWT MUST be sent as the value of a client_assertion parameter.</br><br>See <a href="http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication" target="blank">section 9</a> of the OpenID Connect Core specification for more information.</br>
+This authentication method uses a JWT signed using your private key.
+The JWT MUST be sent as the value of the <code>client_assertion</code> parameter.</br><br>See the <a href="https://belgianmobileid.github.io/slate/jose.html" target="blank">JSON Object Signing and Encryption</a> specifications for more information.</br>
 **client\_assertion\_type** | Required | This MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

 According to the `private_key_jwt` client authentication method, the `client_assertion` JWT MUST contain the following parameters: